 Lib has been a dedicated volunteer for over 40 years, working for Cincinnati’s Parks, public radio, children and arts organizations.
 She has received national recognition by the Garden Club of America for her work planting trees along I-71, in Wulsin Triangle and in Alms Park.
 She has been a board member since the Foundation’s beginning and has served in leadership roles since 1995.
 Lib has two Carousel figures on Carol Ann’s Carousel at Smale Riverfront Park: Martha the Passenger Pigeon and the Cincinnati Fire Horse.

 Cincinnati Parks Foundation’s Emerging Leaders are philanthropic-minded young professionals that help build broad-based partnerships supporting the conservation and enhancement of our city’s parks and greenspaces.

 Individuals and couples under the age of 45 who make a personal gift of significance to Cincinnati Parks Foundation enjoy:

-- Access to senior leadership of the regions top companies, organizations and nonprofits
+• Access to the senior leadership of the region’s top companies, organizations, and nonprofits

 Contact Jennifer Hafner-Spieser, Executive Director, at email@example.com for more information.